Poikilos/EnlivenMinetest/README.md

 	(if you are not using /var/www/html/minetest/chunkymapdata, edit chunkymap-cronjob script to use the correct folder, then) `chmod +x set-minutely-crontab-job.sh && ./set-minutely-crontab-job.sh`
 * IF you are using Linux
-	* Either copy your code to index-example.php and use it, or just rename it to map.php (or anything you want) then link to it.
+	* Either copy your code to example.php and use it, or just rename it to map.php (or anything you want) then link to it.
 	# The commands below will work if you are using the web installer, or have done mv minetest-chunkymap-master "$HOME/Downloads/minetest-chunkymap" (and if you are using /var/www/html/minetest -- otherwise change that)
 	MT_MY_WEBSITE_PATH=/var/www/html/minetest
 	sudo cp -f "$HOME/Downloads/minetest-chunkymap/web/chunkymap.php" "$MT_MY_WEBSITE_PATH/chunkymap.php"
-	sudo cp --no-clobber "$HOME/Downloads/minetest-chunkymap/web/index_example.php" "$MT_MY_WEBSITE_PATH/viewchunkymap.php"
+	sudo cp --no-clobber "$HOME/Downloads/minetest-chunkymap/web/example.php" "$MT_MY_WEBSITE_PATH/viewchunkymap.php"
 	sudo cp -R --no-clobber "$HOME/Downloads/minetest-chunkymap/web/images/*" "$MT_MY_WEBSITE_PATH/images/"
 	#--no-clobber: do not overwrite existing
 	# after you do this, the update script will do it for you if you are using /var/www/html/minetest, otherwise edit the update script before using it to get these things updated